Desert Golfing

-Desert Golfing is a minimalist golf video game developed and published by Canadian indie studio Blinkbat Games and released on August 6, 2014, for iOS and Android, and on December 19, 2017, for Windows and macOS.
-It received positive reception from critics for its addictive gameplay and simplicity.
+Desert Golfing is a minimalist golf video game developed and published by Canadian indie studio Blinkbat Games, designed by Justin Smith, and released on August 6, 2014, for iOS and Android, and on December 19, 2017, for Windows and macOS.
+It received a positive reception from critics for its addictive gameplay and simplicity.
 In July 2020, Smith, now operating under the studio name Captain Games, released a follow-up titled Golf on Mars, featuring new control options and course generation variety.

 Gameplay

 The game takes place in an endless side-scrolling desert, where the player can shoot a golf ball using a one finger swipe to determine direction and power.
 The entirety of the "golf course" is made of sand, making the physics of the golf ball more difficult to predict and control, as if from a bunker.
 The goal is to make the golf ball reach each hole in the fewest shots, but when this happens the game continues with a new, pseudorandomly generated course.
 Therefore, the game seemingly never ends, and the score is ultimately solely dependent on how long the player plays the game.